All-American Canal

-The All-American Canal runs parallel to the Mexico-California border for several miles.
+The All-American Canal runs parallel to the Mexico–California border for several miles.
 With over 500 people having drowned in the canal since its completion, it has been called "the Most Dangerous Body of Water in the U.S."

 The California Office of Environmental Health Hazard Assessment has issued an advisory for any fish caught in the All-American Canal due to elevated levels of mercury, PCBs, and selenium.

 History

-The All-American Canal was authorized along with the Hoover Dam by the 1928 Boulder Canyon Project Act and built in the 1930s by the United States Bureau of Reclamation and Six Companies, Inc. Its design and construction was supervised by the Bureau's then chief designing engineer, John L. Savage and was completed in 1942.
+The All-American Canal was authorized along with Hoover Dam by the 1928 Boulder Canyon Project Act and built in the 1930s by the United States Bureau of Reclamation and Six Companies, Inc. Its design and construction was supervised by the Bureau's then chief designing engineer, John L. Savage, and was completed in 1942.

 In 2016, the canal was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers.